leuchte/number26/readme.md

 // Get a list of all statements
 $statements = $n26->getStatements();

-// Get a specifig statement as pdf
+// Get a specific statement as pdf
 $statement = $n26->getStatement('statement-2024-12');

 // Get a csv file with all transactions